The Apocryphon of John (short version)

 A cosmological discourse on the unknowable Father and the emanations of the divine Fullness.

-A dialogue of revelation in which the Savior instructs the disciples about the origin of all things.
+A dialogue of revelation in which the Saviour instructs the disciples about the origin of all things.

 A revelatory conversation on the soul, the light, and the path of return.